huggingface/transformers/docs/source/testing.rst

     @require_tf
     def test_tf_thing_with_tensorflow():

 These decorators can be stacked.
-For example, if a test is slow and requires at least one GPU under pytorch.
+For example, if a test is slow and requires at least one GPU under pytorch, here is how to set it up:

 .. code-block:: python